nhsconnect/nhslogin/src/interface-spec-doc-6.md

 For HTTP GET processing, each authenticator stored in the NHS login FIDO registry is identified for the NHS login user account and subsequently removed.

-The FIDO UAF Registration Response Message is validated and processed as per section 3.4.6.5 of the FIDO UAF Protocol Specification.
+The FIDO UAF Registration Response Message is validated and processed as per FIDO UAF Protocol Specification, s3.4.6.5.

 **6.4.1.3	Deregistration Request Response**